Institutional Adoption of Bitcoin: What It Means and Why It Matters

 This is where the institutional case becomes stronger.
 Bitcoin does not need to replace everything to be significant.
 It only needs to earn a place in the reserve stack.

 In South Africa the regulatory position still needs to be handled carefully and honestly.
-Bitcoin can be bought, held, and advised on within a lawful framework, but that does not mean every use case is simple or that cross-border treatment is frictionless.
+Bitcoin can be bought, held, and advised on within a lawful framework.
+That does not mean every use case is simple or that cross-border treatment is frictionless.
 Institutions need proper advice, clear mandates, strong governance, and structures that fit the actual regulatory environment they operate in.

 That is the right way to approach this.
-Not hype.
 Not shortcuts.
 Proper process.

 Once institutions move beyond the first question of whether to hold Bitcoin, they immediately run into the next one: how do we hold it properly?